Interviewed by Elliott Hulse

 Speaking of traveling I met up with Dave Ruel the author of the Anabolic Cookbook this past weekend while I was in Quebec City.

-Check out the video below as I pick “The Muscle Cook’s” brain and steal some recipes and tips for us.
+Check out the “The Muscle Cook’s” recipes for us below.

 Enjoy & bon appetit